DPR-droid/2022_09_Data_Representation/README.md

 ![VT_LOOKUP_03.PNG](https://raw.githubusercontent.com/DPR-droid/2022_09_Data_Representation/main/data/VT_LOOKUP_03.PNG?raw=true)

-When the user onclick of the **Check** button
+onclick of the **Check** button

 ![VT_LOOKUP_04.PNG](https://raw.githubusercontent.com/DPR-droid/2022_09_Data_Representation/main/data/VT_LOOKUP_04.PNG?raw=true)

-This function performs a VirusTotal scan on a given URL.
+This function performs a VirusTotal lookup on a given URL.
 VirusTotal is a service that analyses files and URLs for the presence of viruses, worms, trojans, and other types of malicious content.

-The function first retrieves the URL from the "links" table in the database using the given id.
+The function first retrieves a GET requests sent to the '/check/int:id', the URL from the "links" table in the database using the given id.
 It then uses the VirusTotal API to request a report on the URL and receives the report in JSON format.

 The function then processes the report to determine the number of "unrated" sites, which are sites that have not yet been analysed by VirusTotal, and the number of "suspicious" sites, which are sites that have been flagged as potentially malicious.